A high-resolution view of the filament of gas between Abell 399 and Abell 401 from the Atacama Cosmology Telescope and MUSTANG-2: Analysis of Filament Bulk Properties

-To quantify how the filament mass compares to the mass in the two clusters, we numerically integrate our best-fit $\beta$-profiles (equation~\ref{eq:beta-profile}) and use the scaling relation between $Y$ and $M_{500\mathrm{c}}$ provided by \citet{arnaud/etal:2010}, where $M_{500\mathrm{c}}$ is the mass contained within a radius $R_{500\mathrm{c}}$, inside of which the average density of the cluster is $500$ times the critical density of the Universe.\footnote{This bootstrapping procedure is described in more detail in Appendix A of \citet{romero/etal:2020}.
+To compare this filament mass with that of the whole A399--401 system, we determine the cluster masses by numerically integrating our best-fit $\beta$-profiles (equation~\ref{eq:beta-profile}) and then applying the scaling relation between $Y$ and $M_{500\mathrm{c}}$ provided by \citet{arnaud/etal:2010}.\footnote{This bootstrapping procedure is described in more detail in Appendix A of \citet{romero/etal:2020}.
 It consists in finding the intersection of $Y(<R)$ computed from the model and the value for $Y(<R_{500\mathrm{c}})$ versus $R_{500\mathrm{c}}$ when assuming the \citet{arnaud/etal:2010} scaling relation, but does not account for intrinsic scatter as was done in \citet{hilton/etal:2020}.
-As a result, the error bars on $M_{500\mathrm{c}}$ reported here are smaller.} We correct our $Y$ values for the relativistic SZ effect as we did for the bridge, using the temperatures measured from \textit{XMM--Newton} observations ($7.2\,\si{\kilo\electronvolt}$ for A399 and $8.5\,\si{\kilo\electronvolt}$ for A401; \citealt{sakelliou/ponman:2004}).
+As a result, the error bars on $M_{500\mathrm{c}}$ reported here are smaller.} Here, $M_{500\mathrm{c}}$ is the mass contained within a radius $R_{500\mathrm{c}}$, inside of which the average density of the cluster is $500$ times the critical density of the Universe.
+We correct our $Y$ values for the relativistic SZ effect as we did for the bridge, using the temperatures measured from \textit{XMM--Newton} observations ($7.2\,\si{\kilo\electronvolt}$ for A399 and $8.5\,\si{\kilo\electronvolt}$ for A401; \citealt{sakelliou/ponman:2004}).
 Following \citet{hilton/etal:2020}, we also correct the resulting mass for the richness-based weak-lensing calibration factor of $\langle M^{\mathrm{UPP}}_{500\mathrm{c}}\rangle / \langle M^{\lambda\mathrm{WL}}_{500\mathrm{c}}\rangle = 0.69\pm0.07$.\footnote{This value is slightly different than that provided by \citet{hilton/etal:2020}, viz., $0.71\pm0.07$, but the final catalogue uses $0.69\pm0.07$: see \url{https://lambda.gsfc.nasa.gov/product/act/actpol_dr5_szcluster_catalog_info.cfm}.} This yields $M_{500\mathrm{c},\mathrm{A399}} = \athreemassf$ and $M_{500\mathrm{c},\mathrm{A401}} = \afourmassf$, where the uncertainties are calculated from the MCMC as described for the bridge $Y$-value above. \citet{hilton/etal:2020} reported masses of $6.7^{+2.1}_{-1.7}\times10^{14}\,\msun$ and $9.7^{+2.9}_{-2.3}\times10^{14}\,\msun$, respectively.
 Our results are consistent with these values, though we find larger masses for both clusters.
-This is expected due to the outer slope of our best-fit $\beta$ model being shallower than that of the matched filter applied in \citet{hilton/etal:2020}, which is based on the \citet{arnaud/etal:2010} universal pressure profile; hence we derive a higher mass at large radius.
+Even though the inclusion of the mesa component acts to decrease the cluster mass measurement---the masses inferred from the \modnobridge fit parameters are $1.5\%$ and $9\%$ larger for A399 and A401, respectively\footnote{The mass reduction is due, of course, to the mesa absorbing some of the Compton-$y$ signal near the clusters; it is smaller for A399 since the mesa overlaps more with A401.}---the increased masses compared to \cite{hilton/etal:2020} are due to the outer slope of our best-fit $\beta$ model being shallower than that of the matched filter applied in that paper, which is based on the \citet{arnaud/etal:2010} universal pressure profile; hence we derive a higher mass at large radius.
 Since the cluster masses are not the focus of our paper, we do not further investigate this effect. \citet{mason/myers:2000} report masses based on \textit{ROSAT} observations of $M_{500\mathrm{c},\mathrm{A399}}^{\mathit{ROSAT}} = (7.93\pm0.47)\times10^{14}\,\msun$ and $M_{500\mathrm{c},\mathrm{A401}}^{\mathit{ROSAT}} = 8.67^{+0.74}_{-0.47}\times10^{14}\,\msun$ (where we have inserted our fiducial Hubble constant into their result), in agreement with our results, though again our values are larger. \citet{sakelliou/ponman:2004} report masses from \textit{XMM--Newton} that are lower ($4.98\times10^{14}\,\msun$ and $6.13\times10^{14}\, \msun$, respectively) but as they do not quote uncertainties, the differences between our values and theirs cannot be properly evaluated.